Myanmar violence and sea disputes to dominate ASEAN talks joined by US, Russian and Chinese envoys

 On the South China Sea conflicts, ASEAN foreign ministers are expected to renew a call for self-restraint “in the conduct of activities that would complicate or escalate disputes and affect peace and stability,” according to the draft communique, repeating language used in previous statements that does not name China.

-Brunei, Malaysia, the Philippines and Vietnam have been embroiled in the long-simmering territorial conflicts with China and Taiwan for decades.
+Brunei, Malaysia, the Philippines and Vietnam have been embroiled in long-simmering territorial conflicts with China and Taiwan for decades.
 ASEAN and China have been negotiating a non-aggression pact that aims to prevent an escalation of the disputes, but the talks have faced years of delay.

 The disputed waters have emerged as a delicate front in the rivalry between China and the United States.